project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/22-how-agroforestry-improves-farm-biodiversity-and-impacts-insect-dynamics-with-tom-staton.md

 ---
-title: #22 How agroforestry improves farm biodiversity and impacts insect dynamics with Tom Staton
+title: 22 How Agroforestry Improves Farm Biodiversity And Impacts Insect Dynamics With Tom Staton
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-06-13)